Create Native NodeJS Modules Fallbacking To Emscripten Ones

 In order to allow

-fonts made with it (and to see it it was feasible :p), i've made a
+resulting fonts made with it (and to see if it was feasible :p), I a

-builder.
-So, i immediatly tried to use my shinny new module to also output
+full frontend font builder.
+So, I immediatly tried to use my shinny new module to also output WOFF2

 The fact is that it doesn't work out of the box.
 Browserify try to add every NodeJS dependencies that appears to be useless when using the Emscripten module on the front-end side.